-Due to COVID-19 restrictions, indoor galleries as well as high-touch outdoor spaces, including the Children's Garden and the Rose Hills Conservatory for Botanical Science are closed.
+Due to COVID-19 restrictions, high-touch outdoor spaces including the Rose Hills Conservatory for Botanical Science and Children's Garden are currently closed.

 An Interactive Science Center

 The Rose Hills Foundation Conservatory for Botanical Science houses interactive exhibits designed to engage children and families in a wonder-filled scientific exploration of plants.
 Living plants fill a 16,000 square-foot greenhouse that comprises three different habitats (a lowland tropical rain forest, a cloud forest, and a carnivorous plant bog) and a plant lab devoted to experiment stations focusing on the parts of plants.

 Fifty interactive exhibits in four galleries offer a rare opportunity to study plants from all over the world.
 In the Rotunda look through the small silver kaleidoscopes posted near the entrance for an unusual view of the tropical rain forest.
 Next, stop by the information desk to pick up a map of the Conservatory.
 In the rain forest look for Amorphophallus titanum, one of the world's most unusual plants.
 When blooming, its strong odor earned it the nickname "stinky plant."

 This warm, wet tropical environment contains rare and unusual palms, the Amorphophallus titanum (The Huntington’s infamous “Corpse Flower,” that blooms on rare occasions), and a pond featuring giant Amazon water lilies.
 Using technology from the Jet Propulsion Laboratory, visitors can move a climate sensor pod up and down in the overhead canopy of trees, comparing light levels, humidity, and temperature in different layers of the forest.
 Another exhibit, “Rain Forest Spices” encourages visitors to smell popular spices from the rain forest (such as vanilla), and match them with the plants they come from (an orchid).